Bally’s Closes $156.6m Bronx Land Deal For $4bn Casino Plan

 While You Are Here, Why Not Check Out Our: Online Casino Games & Free Slots?

-As part of the agreement, Bally’s also paid the city $4.6m for an easement allowing access to portions of Ferry Point Park during construction and infrastructure work.
+As part of the agreement, Bally’s also paid the city $4.6 million for an easement allowing access to portions of Ferry Point Park during construction and infrastructure work.

 With the land deal complete, Bally’s has significantly advanced its Bronx casino bid.